sopherapps/eli/README.md

 This is a Web-based Client application for the [PubSubQ pub/sub app](https://sopherapps.com/store/pubsub/pubsubq/).
 It allows a user to generate realtime tables, charts, lists etc. basing on the data coming from any number of PubSubQ instances.

+Do note that it can technically connect to any websocket URL as long as the data returned is Client-style like PubSubQ's Restie and any other data sources will ensure

 ## Quick Start

 - Open the [Eli app](https://eli.sopherapps.com) in your web browser of choice